 Finding My Own

-Entrepreneurship for me is not just about women’s empowerment and emancipation, but a way to support my family—especially my husband who has endured FOUR deployments and sacrifices so much for us daily.
+Entrepreneurship, for me, is not just about women’s empowerment and emancipation.
+It is still a way to support my family—especially my husband, who has endured FOUR deployments and sacrifices so much for us daily.
 And on days when my arthritis is flaring, I can work from home.